 - Baseband signals (IQ format).
 When the IQ signal format is selected, the waveforms are generated based on various parameters.
 If the AWG Run mode is set to Continuous, then two or three waveforms are generated.
 If phase noise and multipath are not specified, then a waveform is created for each packet.
 Spacing waveforms are also generated. - RF signals (IF/RF format).
 When the RF signal format is selected, the baseband waveforms I and Q are also generated.
 So after compiling, three different files are generated.

-The Correction Files option is available for all applications and the Compile Button Prefs option is available only when the AWG software is detected.
+The Compile Button Prefs option is available only when an AWG instrument is detected.